Manual Chapter :

 system controllers | Components of the chassis that provide a unified point for external management and connectivity to the platform and applications running in the chassis.
 The chassis contains a redundant pair of system controllers that provides a high bandwidth interconnect between blades and high availability.
 The system controllers also provide REST APIs, a system controller CLI, and a webUI. |

 blade | The primary hardware component that handles traffic management including disaggregation, packet classification, and traffic-steering for the VELOS system.
-Up to eight blades can be installed into the slots on the VELOS CX410.
+The CX410 chassis has eight available blade slots, and the CX1610 chassis has 32 available blade slots.
 Runs chassis partition software, on which tenants are deployed. |

 chassis partition | A chassis partition is a grouping of blades that can be isolated from other blades within the same chassis.
 Each chassis partition is a separate managed system, unlike the tenant system’s administrative partitions within a single managed system.
 Chassis partitions are commonly use to allow for further isolation than just tenancy between different environments and can include one or more blades.
 You can manage a chassis partition using a REST API, CLI, and webUI. |